madhavwalgad/DBMS_project/README.md

 Description:
 Build Security Service Website using Django framework and sqllite.

-Installation (required: use pip to install all the python dependencies)
+Installation (required: use pip to install all the python dependencies mentioned below) :

 python>3.+